How to apply

 The business’s approach to advertising and promotion, including social media, loyalty, bonus and free play schemes, align with its approach to minimising gambling harm. (up to 5% of advanced level can be achieved)

 The business ensures the quality, integrity and professionalism of its staff to enforce its safer gambling approach. (up to 10% of advanced level can be achieved)

 The business embraces a culture of accountability and support to foster safer gambling amongst staff who gamble.

 Download the Standard document for full details on the assessment process and criteria.

 A constantly evolving Standard

-The requirements of the Safer Gambling Standard are updated every year to build upon developments in regulation and player protection good practice.
+The requirements of the Safer Gambling Standard are updated every year to build upon developments in regulation and safer gambling good practice.
 Any business achieving the Safer Gambling Standard is required to keep pace with such developments if they are to continue to meet the Standard in future.
 See previous versions of the Standard.
-You can also download a document which explains the key changes between version 1 and version 2.